-Mount Greville (720m above sea level) is perfect if you want a fun leg workout with good views.
+Mount Greville (720m above sea level) is perfect if you want a fun leg workout with good views in South East Queensland.
 The path to the summit of Mount Greville only goes up or down, leaving no opportunity to rest with flat zones.

 We reached the summit via the south-eastern ridge, which is known to be the easiest way up.
 It was a fun path with just the right level of challenge to keep a good pace and enjoy nice views.